inspire-group/adv-patch-paper-list/README.md

 # A Paper List for Localized Adversarial Patch Research
 ## Changelog

+- <u>02/22/2022</u>: added separate sections of "certified defenses"; working on a blog and the leaderboard for certified defenses.

 - <u>11/13/2021</u>: added explanations of different defense terminologies. added a few more recent papers.

 - <u>10/23/2021:</u> added recent papers, as well as some old papers that I missed in the initial release.